BabylonJS/OldDocumentationSite/content/overviews/Standard/Playing_sounds_and_music.md

 ## Manipulating sound loaded from a .babylon file##

-Our *.babylon* file format can describe the sounds to load.
-It’s documented here: http://doc.babylonjs.com/page.php?p=22661

 Currently only our 3DS Max exporter can export sounds directly to *.babylon*.